Five Delicious Gluten Free Vegan Comfort Food Recipes

 3. Gluten Free Vegan Cheesy Pasta with Broccoli

 There are many varieties of gluten free pasta that are also suitable for a vegan diet.
 This can be bought in a range of shapes and sizes including macaroni, Conchiglie, penne and fusilli.
 Gluten free vegan pasta can also be bought online from websites such as Amazon and eBay.
 This delicious and filling recipe uses dairy free cheese spread and soya milk to create a creamy sauce that clings well to the pasta.
-The recipe serves 3-4 people and the ingredients used are:
+The recipe serves 3-4 people.

 5. Gluten Free Vegan Highland Stew